-I just realized that on my personal device I have only Chrome.
+I just realized that on my personal device, I have only Chrome.
 I mean, not installed only Chrome, but sometimes I cannot even install anything else.
-I have Android and two Chromebooks.
+I have an Android and two Chromebooks.
 That’s it.

-When I created app for salsa dancers, salsa-calendar.com, one friend sent me a screenshot with weird behaviour in desktop version of Safari.
+When I created an app for salsa dancers, salsa-calendar.com, one friend sent me a screenshot with weird behavior in a desktop version of Safari.
 I found some CSS feature is not yet available broadly, so I blindly fixed the problem.

-So… I use for everything only Chrome and because of that my apps always perfectly works with Chrome even if there is some strange issue.
+So… I use for everything, only Chrome, and because of that, my apps always perfectly works with Chrome even if there is some strange issue.
 I don’t know how it works (or not) in other browsers.
-(On my workstation I already checked my apps in other browsers.
+(On my workstation, I already checked my apps in different browsers.
 At least those available on Linux.)

 And… I’m not the only one.
-It’s not unusual my colegue mentions his browser (Firefox) crashed and mine did not.
-Looks like many developers now test web apps only on Chrome.
+It’s not unusual my colleague mentions his browser (Firefox) crashed, and mine did not.
+It looks like many developers now test web apps only on Chrome.

 Chrome is cool.
-It’s still fast, minimalistic and clear.
-It has latest features.
+It’s still fast, minimalistic, and clear.
+It has the latest features.
 Everything is good.

-Problem is, when there is some feature in draft and Chrome implements it, it then shapes the future of that feature.
-Everyone then optimize it to the way how Chrome implements it.
+The problem is, when there is some feature in draft and Chrome implements it, it then shapes the future of that feature.
+Everyone then optimizes it to the way how Chrome implements it.

 Not sure if it’s wrong or not.
-But definitelly it sounds like problem with optimalizations for IE6 years ago…
+But definitely, it sounds like a problem with optimizations for IE6 years ago…